You are currently viewing 25 Free Things to Do in San DiegoPin

 6905 La Jolla Scenic Dr S, La Jolla, 92037, map

-Check out the Veteran’s Memorial at the top of Mount Soledad, and you can also enjoy a panoramic view of San Diego.
+Visit the Veteran’s Memorial at the top of Mount Soledad, and enjoy a panoramic view of San Diego.
+We were trying to go on our recent visit, but Google Maps failed us, and then we ran out of time.

 Mount Soledad Veterans Memorial (25 Free Things to Do in San Diego).